ezrantn/boogo/README.md

 Boogo does **not** interpret Boogie and does **not** use solvers at runtime.
 The output is plain Go code compiled by the Go toolchain.

+Ok? but why do we need executable Boogie?

+- Boogie is the verification boundary: it exposes explicit control flow and heap semantics after verification, making it the right level to execute verified programs.

+- Verification and execution are different problems: an executable Boogie subset bridges the gap, avoiding reimplementation and mismatches between verified and deployed code.

+- Not all Boogie is executable: defining an explicit executable subset cleanly separates solver-only constructs from real runtime semantics.

 ## Design Goals